Jessika-prog/exo_titanic_pkg/README.md

 https://docs.microsoft.com/en-us/azure/developer/python/tutorial-deploy-containers-02
 * To set WEBSITES_PORT, switch to the Azure: App Service explorer, expand the node for your new App Service (refresh if necessary), then right-click Application Settings and select Add New Setting.
 At the prompts, enter WEBSITES_PORT as the key and the port number for the value.

+## 4. Front-end (html, vanilla js, css)
+The html form send input values at script.js.
+With FormData method, the script catch data, send it at api and catch the response to generate a new html window.

+## 5. Machine Learning
+Machine Learning (dataframe reading, visualization, preprocessing and prediction) is on titanic_pkg directory and OOP structured